 - Head or ear trauma can damage the inner ear or auditory nerve leading to tinnitus in one or both ears.

-- Earwax build-up traps dirt and bacteria can cause infections and pressure on the eardrum and lead to tinnitus.
+- Earwax build-up traps dirt and bacteria and may result in infections or pressure on the eardrum, causing tinnitus.

 - Hearing loss often occurs with age, and tinnitus is a common symptom.